-The Windows Remote Desktop Connection tool gives users the ability to connect to a remote Windows PC or server over the internet or on a local network, giving them full access to the tools and software installed on it.
-This is made possible by Microsoft’s own Remote Desktop Protocol (or RDP for short).
+The Windows Remote Desktop Connection tool is a powerful utility that allows users to remotely access a Windows PC or server.
+Whether connecting over the internet or within a local network, this feature provides full access to the remote device’s desktop, tools, and installed software, effectively enabling users to work as if they were physically present at the machine.
+This functionality is made possible through Microsoft’s proprietary Remote Desktop Protocol (RDP).

 What is RDP?